 Abstract

 In order to participate in the IEEE R5 2015 Robotics Competition, IEEE Robotics Team 2 must build a robot with an emphasis on robustness, that is, a robot that can handle non-idealities that may arise during the actual competition as opposed to having an ideal track that conforms to the announced maze board specifications.
 The competition requires the robot to traverse a maze and visit every square, identify ASCII characters that may appear on surrounding walls, and identify the optimal path solution that links the beginning of the maze to the end.
 In order to realize our target objective of accomplishing these competition tasks, we have divided our robot’s system into four modules: Locomotion (the physical movement of the robot chassis throughout the maze), camera motion (the movement of the camera servo mount to allow the Raspberry Pi camera to take pictures), image processing (the recognition of ASCII characters based on pictures taken from the Raspberry Pi camera module), and maze navigation (the state machine of the robot as it moves through the maze, ensuring that it eventually solves the maze and keeps track of its current position within the maze).
 As of December 9th 2014, the robot can move in all cardinal directions, strafe left and right, and rotate on its axis.
-Software has also been written to optically recognize a string of ASCII characters from 6 feet away, and a maze navigation algorithm has been written to solve user-defined mazes.
+Software has also been written to optically recognize a string of ASCII characters from 6 inches away, and a maze navigation algorithm has been written to solve user-defined mazes.

 Background and Goal